Generic name: fremanezumab [ FREE-ma-NEZ-ue-mab ]

 Take the medicine out of the refrigerator and let it reach room temperature for 30 minutes before injecting your dose.
 Do not warm the medicine with hot water, sunlight, or a microwave.

-You may store fremanezumab for up to 24 hours at room temperature.
-Throw the medicine away if it has been at room temperature for 24 hours or longer.
+You may also store fremanezumab in the original carton at room temperature for up to 7 days.
+Throw the medicine away if it has been at room temperature for 7 days or longer.

 Use a needle and syringe only once and then place them in a puncture-proof "sharps" container.
 Follow state or local laws about how to dispose of this container.
 Keep it out of the reach of children and pets.

 What happens if I miss a dose?